VisitSkerries.com and Skerries Homepage – Official Site for Skerries, Dublin, Ireland

-History of Red Island Skerries
+History Of Red Island

 Red Island has always played an important part in the life of Skerries.
 In earlier times it was known as Key Island and later as Haven Island.
 These names undoubtedly refer to the harbour on the north side of the Island.
 The Island, because of its position, forms a shelter and breakwater for the harbour.
 Red Island despite its name, is no longer an island.
 Now it is a rocky headland connected to the mainland by a roadway, which forms part of the quay wall of the harbour.
 The island is rocky and in former times was only partially covered by a thin layer of soil.
 The origin of its present name is in dispute.
 Some link the name with the dyeing or “barking” of sails an industry for which Skerries had a reputation.